jeremydmoore/utk_covid-19/README.md

 Once I have collected more datapoints, I will begin parsing the COVID-19 text data.

-As of 2020-08-13, the dashboard I was pulling my data from is no longer active because the UTK facilities folks are able to clean areas so quickly space closing no longer need to be announced, simply cordoned off for cleaning and then re-opening: https://veoci.com/veoci/p/form/4jmds5x4jj4j#tab=entryForm
+As of 2020-08-13, the dashboard I was pulling my data from is no longer active.
+This is actually actually a positive!
+The UTK facilities folks are able to clean the affected areas so quickly that space closings no longer need to be announced, they simply cordone it off before quickly re-opening: https://veoci.com/veoci/p/form/4jmds5x4jj4j#tab=entryForm

 There are numbers on https://www.utk.edu/coronavirus/guides/data-monitoring-and-contingency-options, but they are presented via Google Studio graphs/charts that have different metrics.

-You can download CSV files from a Google Studio graph/chart, though, so I will investigate using Selenium to pull this data when time permits.
+You can download CSV files from a Google Studio graph/chart, but it's a hassle, so I will investigate using Selenium to pull this data when time permits.